 The LL.M. in International and European Tax Law at Maastricht University covers corporate taxation and international tax planning, as well as a broad range of related economic, legal and social topics.
 Maastricht University’s European Law School also offers a general LL.M. with the opportunity to specialize in either European Law and Market Integration or European Public Law and Governance.
 The Maastricht Centre for European Law fosters research cooperation between scholars working in European law.View School Profile

-European Private Law has become an increasingly relevant specialization as EU law continues to exert its influence on civil and commercial law across the union.
-The University of Amsterdam offers a Masters in European Private Law covering contract law, comparative law and current efforts to harmonize European law across the EU.
+As EU law continues to exert its influence on civil and commercial law across the union, there's an increased need for specialized LL.M.s that look at the broad interplay between law, economics, and the political environment on the continent.
+The University of Amsterdam's LL.M. track in European Union Law provides a solid foundation in EU law, and, through electives, allows students to delve into topics such as competition law and trade across the EU.
 The university’s Amsterdam Centre for European Law and Governance supports research on how constitutional law is evolving across the EU, and it contributes to international discussion across disciplines, including political science and economics.View School Profile

 Tilburg University offers an LL.M. in International and European Law, dealing with the interaction between the laws of each member state and EU law as a whole.
 The European Union Law track within this LL.M. is for students wishing to specialize in the constitutional foundations of EU law and the European integration process.
 It includes two sub-tracks: EU Economic and Competition Law and The EU in a Global Legal Context.
 Tilburg is also home to the European and International Public Law research department, housing European law researchers and hosting public events.View School Profile